TrildaDevCenter-KMP-CMP/kotlin-library-template/README.md

 ## 🛠️ Installation and Usage

-Even though this template tries to reduce necessary manual steps as much as possible, there are still some things you need to do, since you can not inherit some settings from github template repository.
+Even though this template tries to reduce the necessary manual steps as much as possible, there are still some things you need to do, since you cannot inherit some settings from GitHub template repository.

 Please follow the [initial setup guide](INITIAL_SETUP.md) to get started.
 It won't take more than a few minutes.